Johnson-Gage-Inspection-Inc/pdf_uploader/README.md

    This user must at least have the API security role.
    ![alt text](image.png)

-   Talk to Jeff or Johnny if you need these credentials.
+   Contact Jeff or Johnny if you need these credentials.

 5. Ensure `.env` is added to your `.gitignore` file to prevent it from being committed to the repository.